-Hello and welcome.
-Our website has been created to raise awareness to the horrors of what is generally known as "Puppy Farming/Battery farming".
+Created August 2007 Hello and welcome to our website which has been created to raise awareness to the horrors of what is generally known as "Puppy Farming/Battery farming".
 Every day in the UK a dog is killed every hour in council run pounds.
 We, the tax payer, are paying local government to kill healthy dogs, dogs who just need a home.
 Meanwhile, local councils are issuing more and more licenses to puppy factory farmers to breed more and more dogs, its lunacy.
 Councils are failing to properly inspect these puppy factories or enforce their license conditions and the animal welfare act.
 Our investigations show dogs suffering with hunger and thirst, living in filthy overcrowded conditions and some dogs needing urgent veterinary help.
 RSPCA are given our film and reports.

 Puppy farms are large-scale breeding premises.
 The aim of puppy farms is to make money, no matter the cost to the dogs, who are kept in cramped and cruel conditions.
 The puppies are sold through pet shops, internet and newspaper ads.